 - The Stickley Museum at Craftsman Farms, home of Gustav Stickley, leader of the American Arts and Crafts Movement

-- Morristown National Historical Park, which includes the Ford Mansion where General George Washington was headquartered for 200 days during the winter and spring of 1780
+- Morristown National Historical Park, which includes the Ford Mansion where General George Washington & Alexander Hamilton were headquartered for 200 days during the winter and spring of 1780

 - Villa Fontana, built in 1866, was the former home of 19th century political cartoonist and creator of Santa Claus, Thomas Nast